juferafo/UDE-airflow/README.md

 ### Song dataset

 The song dataset is a subset of the [Million Song Dataset](http://millionsongdataset.com/) and it contains information about the songs available in the music app.
-The records are categorized, among other fields, by artist ID, song ID, title, duration, etc...
+Among other fields, the records are categorized by: artist ID, song ID, title, duration, etc...
 Each row is written as a JSON file with the following schema and file structure.

 ```
 /PATH/TO/song_data/